 Date of birth

-How Much is the Average Deposit?
+How Much is the Average Deposit in Texas?

 As always, deposits can range based on the size of your home, credit history, and even the retail electricity provider you're buying from.
 But deposits commonly add up to either 20% of your estimated annual electricity cost or the total of the estimated bills for the first two months of service.
 There is a silver lining though.